 Antalya also hosted the U14 Turkish Orienteering Championship, with awards presented by Governor Hulusi Şahin and Mayor Ümit Uysal at Hadrian’s Gate (Üç Kapılar).
 Mayor Uysal highlighted the festival’s contribution to making Kaleiçi a hub for both culture and sports.

-Over four days, Kaleiçi’s streets, squares, and historic venues were enlivened by:- Concerts, exhibitions, and street performances
+Over four days, Kaleiçi’s streets, squares, and historic venues were enlivened by:

 - Cultural workshops and interactive art activities